Making the Most of Your Summer Campus Visits

 4. Take notes (and photos).
 Every school will feel unique when you’re there, but they may blur together later.
 This is common!
 Bringing a notebook or using your phone to jot down what stands out in your mind can go a long way when you’re deliberating between college choices.

-5. Meet your admissions counselor and ask questions.
-Your campus tour and information session can provide a lot of insight, but if you’re able to schedule an interview with your admissions counselor, you should.
+5. Meet your admissions representative and ask questions.
+Your campus tour and information session can provide a lot of insight, but if you’re able to schedule an interview with your admissions representative, you should.
 If not, ask if you can simply introduce yourself while you’re there.

 Whether you meet a member of the admissions department or you only get to talk to your tour guide, you should ask a few questions based on your interests.
 Your questions can vary, but you might consider asking: